 There you have it.
 Instead of a rigid design process, the Double Diamond's true value is in its flexibility.
 What’s more, instead of an isolated thought experiment for designers, the Design Thinking Canvas encapsulates an ongoing series of conversations from your first moment of inspiration to your product or service launch.

-⭐️ Now it’s your turn!
-Download a PDF version from What Could Be, or click below to start a digital session using this exclusive MURAL template👇
+⭐️ Click below to start a digital session using this exclusive MURAL template👇

 🙌 Thanks to David Townson, Jonathan Ball and Justin Knecht from What Could Be for sharing their years of experience with us!